 How Pilots Choose an Emergency Landing Spot in an Airplane

 There are several reasons why pilots might have to put an airplane down in a field, on a road, or somewhere else outside of an airport.
-An engine failure due to fuel starvation is probably the most common reason, but an off-field landing can be the result of structural failure, an engine or cockpit fire, a bird strike, or any of a number of other emergency situations.
+Engine failure due to fuel starvation is probably the most common reason, but an off-field landing can be the result of structural failure, an engine or cockpit fire, a bird strike, or any of a number of other emergency situations.

 Choosing a place to land in an emergency can be difficult, and pilots may have to take many factors into consideration, including automobile traffic on the ground, surrounding terrain and obstacles, wind direction and speed, the plane's altitude, and the glide distance of the aircraft (the distance the plane can travel without engines).